mkonicek/coding-time/content/blog/wordle/index.md

 ---
-title: Solving Wordle in Python
+title: Solving Wordle with Python
 description: >-
   Let's see how good our simpler solver can get.
 date: "2022-01-23T12:57:16.474Z"